 - 3 eggs

 Preheat oven to 350.
 Using 2 large pieces of heavy duty foil , securely wrap the bottom and outside of your spring form cheesecake pan.
 This will prevent leaks when using the water bath.
 (I actually set my pan in the end of an oven bag for cooking a chicken or turkey and cut off the rest of the bag leaving the bag about 1/2 inch taller than the pan.)

 Use a food processor to crush gingersnaps.
-Then do pecans.
-Combine gingersnaps, pecans, brown sugar, and butter and stir well to combine.
+Combine gingersnaps, brown sugar, and butter.
+Stir well to combine.
 Press into a 9″ spring form pan.
 Evenly spread across the bottom of pan and up the sides about 1 inch.